krivard/codalab-worksheets-wiki/Dev_Getting-Started-on-Mac.md

      `compass watch .`

-9. Install the JavaScript Closure compiler.
+## Install the JavaScript Closure Compiler
+If you need to modify any JavaScript files, you'll need the [JavaScript Closure Compiler](https://developers.google.com/closure/compiler/).
+Note that this step is only required if you make changes to JavaScript files.

    - Install Java from  [https://www.java.com/en/download/](https://www.java.com/en/download/).